paulJRCurtis/AWS-Risk-Labs/README.md

 These labs have been designed to cater for the absolute beginner, building up to more advanced topics.

-This repository contains the code which supports the hands-on labs at...
-ADD LINK
+This repository contains the code which supports the hands-on labs at [Risk Lab Git Repo](https://pauljrcurtis.github.io/risk-lab-site/)

 Some code, particularly that which supports the introductory labs maybe be simplified to demonstrate concepts rather than attempting to be production ready approaches.